Assessing the Computational Complexity of Multi-Layer Subgraph Detection: Hereditary Graph Properties

 \section{Hereditary Graph Properties}

-In this section we study the (parameterized) complexity of \PML with respect to hereditary graph properties~$\Pi$.
-We give a trichotomy with regard to polynomial-time solvability, NP-hardness, and the complexity with respect to parameters~$k$ and~$\ell$, and we observe fixed-parameter tractability for the deletion parameters~$|V| - k$ and $t - \ell$.
+In this section we study the (parameterized) computational complexity of \PML with respect to hereditary graph properties~$\Pi$.
+Many natural graph properties fall into this category, for example being planar or being a forest.
+We give a trichotomy of the complexity, classifying each problem either as polynomial-time solvable or as \NP-hard, and further classifying the parameterized complexity of the \NP-hard cases with respect to the parameters number~$k$ of vertices to select and number~$\ell$ of layers to select.
+In addition, we observe fixed-parameter tractability for the deletion parameters~$|V| - k$ and~$t - \ell$.